 We think this is great news and shows what that a volume tea company can do to make a change for the better as their approach makes their bags less polluting in manufacture than most other producers….

 Thankfully the number of brands selling biodegradable / compostable teabags continues to grow.

 Abel & Cole and Teapigs use SoilOn, a corn-starch which incorporates biomass material (polylactic acid) originating from plants, but is not compostable at home.

-Like herbal?
-Again Clipper lead the way, but you can also go with Teapig, or Aldi specially selected herbal teas, whilst not compostable, their bags do not contain plastic and are biodegradable in commercial composting systems and bio-digesters.
+Clipper is one of the bigger names but you can also go with Teapig, or Aldi specially selected herbal teas.
+Whilst not compostable, their bags do not contain plastic and are biodegradable in commercial composting systems and bio-digesters.

 Unfortunately most tea bag boxes come wrapped in non-recyclable plastic, in the main this is an issue that suppliers seem to not be dealing with at the moment, Unilever say its PG Tips brand is actively looking at removing the plastic wrap on retail packages (But then sells catering and wholesale volumes in plastic sacks and bags!)
 Time will tell on that….

 Not yet fully on board Yorkshire tea have put information on their website about what they use in their packaging.
 25% of the tea bag being plastic!
 Their info is HERE